braedynl/CSE231-020-SS20/CODINGSTANDARD.md

 ### 9. Global Variables

-Variables references in a function body should be local to that function.
+Variables referenced in a function body should be local to that function.
 Global variables should never be used (i.e. don't use the `global` keyword).

 **Braedyn Addendum**